zahidalidev/CS-Material/python/python.md

 ## **Creating App and Migrations**
 1- Python manage.py startapp movies # create app named movies.<br>
 2- After creating Models we will create migration to syncronize our models with databse.
 Migration is assentially a python file that include some code when we run that it will syncronize our database with our model classes.<br>
-->  1- Register our app with django to make migrations, to do this add this the path of movies class from movies/apps.py to vidly/setting.py in INSTALLED_APPS array like below
+->  1- Register our app with django to make migrations, to do this add this path of movies class from movies/apps.py to vidly/setting.py in INSTALLED_APPS array like below
 ```
 INSTALLED_APPS = [
     'django.contrib.admin',